 By taking this route, an enterprise customer can have all the rules, policies, and procedures for using SSL certificates, and their subsequent creation, distribution and revocation are all handled for them.
 But if you only want SSL certificates, GlobalSign can do that too.

-GoDaddy might be better known for its web hosting plans, but it’s also a big provider of SSL services.
+GoDaddy is known amongst some of the best web hosting providers on the market, but it’s also a big provider of SSL services.